jaroli/pratio/README.md

-Calculates the participation ratio which is a measure of the wavefunction localisation.
+Calculates the participation ratio which is a measure of the wavefunction localization.
-This is usefull when studying amorphous semiconductors, where states close to the valence and conduction band edge are localised.
+This is usefull when studying amorphous semiconductors, where states close to the valence and conduction band edge are localized.
 The program is a post-processing tool that reads output from the [Vienna Ab initio Simulation Package](http://vasp.at).

 # Installation